peteroupc/peteroupc.github.io/graphicsapi.md

 <a id=Goal_An_Open_Source_Engine_or_API_for_Classic_Graphics></a>

-## Goal: An Open Source Engine or API for Classic Graphics
+## Goal: An Open-Source Engine or API for Classic Graphics

 It would be of interest to write a free and open-source graphics engine that implements this specification and renders graphics in software (with a minimum of source code and dependencies),[^1] or to establish a lean API for this specification.
 The following are examples: